Aluminium streaks to three-year highs on Chinese power cuts - Up News Info

 Article content

-Three-month aluminum on the London Metal Exchange gained 1.1% to $2,619 a tonne in official trading, its highest since April 2018 and on track for its sixth straight monthly gain.
+Three-month aluminum on the London Metal Exchange was up 0.2% at $2,597 a tonne by 1445 GMT, on track for its sixth straight monthly gain.

+Prices pared gains after touching $2,642, the highest since April 2018, after the dollar index reversed and moved into positive territory, making metals priced in the U.S. unit more expensive for buyers using other currencies.

+The dollar was bolstered by data showing U.S. consumer spending rose more than expected.

 Aluminum producers in Yunnan province received a notice from local authorities this week to restrict their power consumption, and one smelter was set to miss its 2021 output target due to the power cuts.